 §558.260[a][3]basic principles of management in a licensed health-related setting

-Program Learning Outcome: Participants will actively engage in the activity and indicate an intent to change their practice by identifying tools to successfully
+Participants will actively engage in the activity and indicate an intent to change or enhance their practice by ensuring that agencies’ clinical practices and

 $30.00